Katherine Teck

 Katherine Weintz Teck (born December 31, 1939) is an American author, composer, and founding member of the International Guild of Musicians in Dance.

 Life and career

 Teck was born in Mineola, New York, to Helen Elliot Bennett and Walter Henry Weintz.
 She has three brothers and one sister.
 Her father owned the Weintz Company, a direct mail company.

-Teck earned a B.A. in music from Vassar College, an M.A. in composition from Columbia University where she was a Seidl Fellow, and a certificate in arts management at Purchase College (State University of New York).
+Teck earned an A.B. in music from Vassar College, an M.A. in composition from Columbia University where she was a Seidl Fellow, and a certificate in arts management at Purchase College (State University of New York).
 She also studied at the Mannes College of Music and with Harry Berv and Greg Squires.